 Renewable, naturally sourced raw materials are at the heart of Croda.
 Our very first product in 1925 was Lanolin, which is created as a result of washing sheep fleece for the wool industry, making it a very natural and sustainable ingredient.
 90 years later, we are still working closely with wool producers to improve the efficiency of Lanolin extraction.

 Our global procurement team harbour strong, long lasting relationships with our suppliers through a culture of open communication.
-This year we held over 2,000 face to face meetings with our suppliers.
-Our Supplier Code of Conduct is actively managed during these meetings and often has its own place on the agenda to be discussed.
+Our Supplier Code of Conduct is actively managed during face-to-face meetings with our suppliers and often has its own place on the agenda to be discussed.

 We utilise a system called SAP to track and monitor all raw material purchasing.
 All of our sites globally are in charge of their purchasing budgets and it is their policy to source locally where possible.

 In 2016, turnover from continuing operations was £1,243.6m (2015: £1,081.7m) and operating profit was £298.2m (2015: £264.2m), a return on sales of 24.0% (2015: 24.4%).

 Record profit was delivered in 2016, with profit growth in all core business sectors.
 Adjusted pre-tax profit from continuing operations increased by 13.2% to £288.3m (2015: £254.7m).
 Earnings per share on the same basis increased by 11.2% to 148.2p (2015: 133.3p).

 |Bought-in Materials and Services||£588.4m|